 After researching checkout list examples, templates, suggestions and recommendations from other rental property hosts, nowhere could we find a list that included a warning that the guest must log out of any online or streaming service accounts before checking out.

-Although you may not think logging out of your accounts as a big deal, consider the following scenarios:
+Although you may not think logging out of your accounts is a big deal, consider the privacy concerns.
+When you use the Wi-Fi at your Airbnb, there’s a good chance the network isn’t secure.
+This means anyone can access your accounts.

 Sign out before you check out

-However, signing out of all devices under each account upon checkout will help minimize further exposure.
-(Note: It is recommended you review your accounts after your trip and change your password as soon as possible after logging out.)
+Note: It is recommended you review your accounts after your trip and change your password as soon as possible after logging out.

 Ways to protect your data

 Of course, there are a few ways to protect your information while at a short-term rental.
 You can go off the grid and avoid using the internet during your stay.
-As an alternative, you can enable your mobile device as a Wi-Fi hotspot at the expense of your cellular data.
+Or you can use your smartphone as a Wi-Fi hotspot, though this will come at the expense of your cellular data.

 Another option is to utilize a VPN or Virtual Private Network.
-One significant advantage of using a VPN, such as ExpressVPN, is all communications are encrypted and indecipherable by cybercriminals and government spy agencies, alike.
+One significant advantage of using a VPN, such as ExpressVPN, is all communications are encrypted and indecipherable by cybercriminals.
+Learn more in the video below.

 Try ExpressVPN for 30-days free!
 Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.